ogunlao/Algorithms-and-DS-in-Python/README.md

 # Algorithms-and-DS-in-Python
-This notebook contains Algorithm Challenges of the <a src="https://www.khanacademy.org/computing/computer-science/algorithms/">Khan Academy Algorithm Course</a>.
+This notebook contains Algorithm Challenges of the [Khan Academy Algorithm Course](https://www.khanacademy.org/computing/computer-science/algorithms/).
 The course uses Javascript for its codes but I decided to implement the algorithms in Python myself.

 There are implementations of:
 ### Search Algorithms